vlog

 Advertisement

-Des Moines reduces hours at spraygrounds to help conserve water
+Des Moines shuts down spraygrounds as central Iowa cities work to conserve water

-Des Moines reduces hours at spraygrounds to help conserve water
+Des Moines shuts down spraygrounds as central Iowa cities work to conserve water

 vlog logo